wendyyng/Idea_Factory/README.md

 - Installation

 ## Summary
 Idea Factory is an app that allows users to share ideas and leave reviews.
-This app includes 6 RSpec controller tests, practising Test Driven Development (TDD).

 ## Technologies Used: